Dimara-Delmar/Stock-Analysis/README.md

     Dim tickerStartingPrices(12) As Single
     Dim tickerEndingPrices(12) As Single

-Using <if-then> statements and the newly added arrays, a <for> loop is used to check for the first row (starting price), the last row (ending price), and to increase the ‘tickerIndex’ if the next row’s ticker doesn’t match previous one:
+Using `if-then` statements and the newly added arrays, a `for` loop is used to check for the first row (starting price), the last row (ending price), and to increase the `tickerIndex` if the next row’s ticker doesn’t match previous one:

     '2a) Create a for loop to initialize the tickerVolumes to zero.
     For i = 0 To 11